zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/ignore-on-merge-matched-and-one-not-condition-expression.md

 {% include component-try-it.html href='https://dotnetfiddle.net/djAD9g' %}

- - It will update all the records except for the last record.
+ - It will update all the records except for the last one.
  - The `ModifiedDate` property is only updated for the first two records and not for the last record.